everonegraham/jamaicabreaches/_docs/digicel_2009.md

 source: http://radiojamaicanewsonline.com/local/credit-scam-mastermind-denied-bail
 ---

-Digicel's system was breached by a hacker. $The hacker stole 10 million phone credit.
-He also hacked into the accounts of other companies and people and sent millions of dollars electronically to accounts in the United States and the Cayman Islands.
+Digicel's systems were breached by a hacker.
+The hacker stole $10 million phone credit.
+They are believed to have transferred the numbers from the system and placed them on SIM cards belonging to several persons.